In This Article

 A digital mortgage experience is no longer a competitive advantage.
 It is the baseline.
 90% of homebuyers in 2024 reported interest in a more or fully digital process.
 Lenders who deliver speed, transparency, and mobile access win borrowers.
 Those who do not lose them to competitors who do.
+The question is no longer whether to go digital.
+The question is whose stack you build on and who keeps it running.

 Why a Digital Mortgage Experience Is Now Mandatory